Hideto Tomabechi: Cyber Homeostasis, Hyperself architecture

 After leaving JustSystem in 1998, Tomabechi revived a company called Cognitive Research Labs that he had founded during his Carnegie Mellon days, to work on government-sponsored projects.
 Cognitive Research Labs produced software that's conceptually based on an Artificial Intelligence theory called "hyperself," which Tomabechi has come to espouse after more than 15 years of research work as an AI scholar and functional brain scientist.

 Tomabechi developed a near-future entertainment system.
 The new keyword for this system is 'hyper-reality'.
 It is the sense of reality that is either equal to or even more than the actual experience of the real physical world itself.
 Tomabechi developed a theory, called Cyber Homeostasis Hypothesis as a possible construction of this entertainment system.
 Tomabechi researched human experiential memory and brain functions with virtual reality.

 Hyperself architecture is a man-machine interface.
 This architecture uses intelligent and super fast data miming (including biological information) and expanding one's body into cyberspace.

 First speech-to-speech translator artificial intelligence

 Hideto Tomabechi created the first computer capable of recognising and interpreting human speech in 1987 at Carnegie Mellon University.
 The name of the research project was Carnegie Mellon's complex machine.
 Carnegie Mellon's complex machine translation process converts human concepts to knowledge-based computer structures to avoid mismatched words.
 An intermediary language called Interlingua has been developed by researchers at Carnegie Mellon University.
-The technique has laid the foundation for an accurate machine translator for Japanese to English, and vica versa.
+The technique has laid the foundation for an accurate machine translator for Japanese to English, and vice versa.